Ecwid/ecwid-api-docs/includes/_categories.md

 ----------- | ------- | --------------
 **storeId** |  number | Ecwid store ID
 **token** |  string | oAuth token
-parent | number | ID of the parent category.
+offset | number | Offset from the beginning of the returned items list (for paging) limit | number | Maximum number of returned items.
+Maximum allowed value: `100`.
+Default value: `100` parent | number | ID of the parent category.
 Set to `0` to get the list of root categories.
 Leave empty to get all store categories. hidden_categories | boolean | By default, Ecwid returns only enabled categories.
 Set this parameter to `true` if you want hidden (disabled) categories to be returned. `false` is default productIds | boolean | Set to `true` if you want the results to contain a list of product IDs assigned to category. `false` is default